kavehtehrani/job_interview_scam/README.md

 ![message](./screenshots/how-to-fix.png)

-You see the "Need to keep the drivers to up-to-date!"
+You see the "Need to keep the drivers to up-to-date!"?

-Then there's a FAT BIG NO-NO for anyone reading this to open a terminal and run some command.
+THAT'S A BIG FAT NO-NO for anyone reading this to open a terminal and run some command.
 I'm looking for all the ways that command is malicious, and it doesn't quite stand out to me yet.
-Looking for typos in "download.microsoft.com" and can't find any.
+Looking for some naughty business in the "download.microsoft.com" and can't see any immediately.

-Alright I copy it and paste into a text editor.
+Alright, I'm sure we're close to the scam part.
+I copy it and paste into a text editor.
 BOOM!

 The command now is: